department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-05-oh-scheduling/research-plan.md

   - Showing locations where the Veteran has scheduled recently first in the "choose a location" list
   - Better timing for displaying a message that the tool is not intended for urgent care

 - Test a concept for sharing important messages and tasks with Veterans

 -->

 ### Outcome

-This research will provide us with an understanding of how the proposed concepts affect Veterans' experience and efficiency in scheduling.
-Specifically, the research will provide insights into whether the new features — such as scheduling from recent appointments, sorting by recent locations, the improved date picker, and helpful alerts and reminders — make the process faster, easier, and more valuable for Veterans.
+This research will provide insights into whether the new features — such as scheduling from recent appointments, sorting by recent locations, the improved date picker, and helpful alerts and reminders — make the process faster, easier, and more valuable for Veterans.

-By gathering research data on user preferences, ease of use, and perceived value of the new features, we can make informed decisions about which elements to refine, retain, or remove.
+After this research is complete, we will:

+- Improve the spec for OH scheduling based on feedback
+- Choose which scheduling improvements are most valuable for the dev team to implement
+- Provide teams working on appt notifications helpful about the location of the clarity of the notification workflow

 <!-- @melissa-lefevre this is too broad.
 I'd pull out anything that could be applied to any study.
 Try something like: